 The story of Dr. Hartwell (from Lovecraft’s story Reanimators) continues in this novel by Pete Rawlik.
 Except in this iteration of the Lovecraft universe, it will take those who are un-human to defeat the monsters—in a “takes one to know one” kind of way.
 A Lovecraft expert, Rawlik takes on some of horror’s most famous ghouls, from Frankenstein’s monster to Alien, and puts them all together for a rollicking, terrifying joyride through Lovecraft’s twisted realm.

-Though Lovecraft may have thought its title too risqué, the stories in this collection edited by science fiction author Ellen Datlow would be right up his alley.
+Though Lovecraft may have thought its title too risqué, the sci-fi horror stories in this collection edited by science fiction author Ellen Datlow would be right up his alley.
 Alien invaders are as dangerous as they are alluring to the people in these stories from celebrated science-fiction writers like Harlan Ellison, Connie Willis, James Tiptree Jr., and Richard Christian Matheson.

 The Complete Short Stories